 Questions About Budget

-I’ve included a few questions to help you establish budget.
-These questions are going to probably be more relevant when following up with inbound leads that are actively searching for a solution.
+Budget questions will likely be more relevant when you follow up with inbound leads that are actively searching for a solution.
 If you’re prospecting, be prepared to talk to prospects with no budget set aside for your solution.
 It will therefore be your task to convince the prospect that your solution is worth budgeting for.
 It’s amazing how budget can magically appear once prospects truly recognize your offering’s value.

 - Are you responsible for establishing budget?